menon92/BanglaNER/README.md

 # BanglaNER
 Bangla Name Entity Recognition (`NER`) using [SpaCy](https://spacy.io/).
 NER from bangla input text sentences.
 Experiment is done only using one entity name (`person`) label as `PER`

-Perform 5 different experiment this this data and foud that transformer base model perform better compare to other model.
+Perform 5 different experiment this this data and foud that [Transformer](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)) base model perform better compare to other model so far for this data.
 Please check the experimental detail and `F1 score` in [experimental history](./docs/experiment_history.md).
 Where best `F1 score ~.80`

 Bangla NER data is collected from,
 - [Rifat1493/Bengali-NER](https://raw.githubusercontent.com/Rifat1493/Bengali-NER/master/all_data.txt)